-1 hr/week coachings of the chamber music literature with members of the Chamber Music faculty comprises a portion of the grade.
+I hr/week coachings of the chamber music literature with members of the Chamber Music faculty

 Students are ASSIGNED to chamber groups by the Director of Chamber Music together with the Chairs of each department.
-A fall orientation meeting is required and a final performance
+A fall orientation meeting is required and a final performance comprises a portion of the grade.